knightsUCF/CarRacing/Log.md

+# Car Movement - Acceleration

+So we found this script which works well with acceleration.

+We can probably unpack the if / else stuff to just if statements to make the code readable.
+Or even put into state machine if we need more clarity for fine tuning this code later.

+For now a faster acceleration works well with a slower deceleration, since we can just tap the movement key and start up the car.
+Now this poses a small problem.
+We will not be able to use the same variable for deceleration as our breaks.
+Because if we increase the deceleration variable to a higher threshold to simulate breaks, then that same deceleration prevents us from staying in motion as well when we accelerate.
+So we will need a separate variable for "breakDeceleration", and then use that in a separate metho to multiply by speed, breakDeceleration and Time.delta time.
+So another line that says:

+if (breakPressed) speed = speed + breakDeceleration * Time.deltaTime;

 # Infinite Runner

 So this will become a looming big thing to figure out.
 For now we want to just get the basic car movement controls.
 Perhaps we can just stack a number of the same levels in a line to drive over, and then we will need to take a look at all sorts of infinite runner tutorials to pick the best and easiest workflow.